Southern Park Mall

-Southern Park Mall is a shopping mall in Boardman, Ohio, United States, serving the Youngstown–Warren metropolitan area.
-It was developed by the Edward J. DeBartolo Corporation in 1970, and is now owned by Washington Prime Group.
+Southern Park is a shopping mall in Boardman, Ohio, United States, serving the Youngstown–Warren metropolitan area.
+It was developed by the Edward J. DeBartolo Corporation in 1970, and is now owned by Kohan Retail Investment Group.
 The mall, which is the largest shopping destination in Mahoning County, has approximately 1018400 sqft of space.
-Its anchor stores are JCPenney and Macy's, with junior anchors H&M and Planet Fitness.
+Its anchor stores are JCPenney and Macy's, with junior anchors H&M, Shoe Dept. Encore, and Planet Fitness.